Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Understanding the effect of walls on indoor sensing systems

 The sensing coverage model outlined in \cite{placement_matters} primarily concentrates on free space scenarios, acknowledging walls as obstacles that solely impact static power.
 Nevertheless, when devices or targets are close to walls, the influence of signals reflected by walls on dynamic power becomes significant.
 In response, we have developed a novel model customized for multipath-dominant indoor environments.
 This model accounts for the impact of walls and factors in the distances between the Tx and Rx, to precisely evaluate indoor sensing capabilities.

 Fig. \ref{paths_Wall_reflection} illustrates three common wall-reflection scenarios encountered in indoor environments: i) when the transmitter is deployed in close proximity to the wall (Fig. \ref{wall_left}); ii) when the receiver is deployed in close proximity to the wall (Fig. \ref{wall_right}); and iii) when both the transmitter and receiver are deployed in close proximity to the wall (Fig. \ref{2walls}).
-In this paper, we focus on the scenario depicted in Fig. \ref{wall_left} to demonstrate the impact of wall reflection.
+In practical scenarios, receivers are often mobile sensing devices such as smartphones and tablets, which are typically user-controlled and rarely deployed near walls.
+In contrast, routers, functioning as transmitters, are typically deployed in a controlled manner and are commonly placed close to walls.
+Therefore, this paper primarily focuses on the scenario depicted in Fig. \ref{wall_left} to demonstrate the impact of wall reflection.
 However, the theories and findings presented in this paper are applicable to the scenarios in Fig. \ref{wall_right} and Fig. \ref{2walls} as well.